What We Do

 Prior to founding ArchGate, Joe was vice president at another advisory firm for eight and a half years where he advised hospitals and health systems on business combination transactions.
 He began his career at a leading financial services company in Washington D.C.

 Joe was born and raised in the Akron-Canton area of Ohio and was a recruited athlete to Princeton University where he was a multi-year letterman on the varsity football team.
 He received his A.B. in Economics from Princeton and was a member of the University Cottage Club.
-He met his wife while at Princeton, and they currently reside in the Lincoln Square neighborhood of Chicago with their two young sons.
+He met his wife while at Princeton, and they currently reside in Chicago with their two young sons.